CasimirKaPazi/balhukbar/Grammar.md

 * va - neutral
 * p̈e - aversion (evitiative case: EVIT)

-Quotative variants are nūa, vua, p̈ye.
+Quotative variants are nūa, vua, p̈ie.

 Example:
-'ai - [verb] to act emotional, to experience emotions
+ai - [verb] to act emotional, to experience emotions
-'aina - to like, to act nice
+aina - to like, to act nice
-'aip̈e - to dislike, to be mean
+aip̈e - to dislike, to be mean
-'aiva - to not give a fuck
+aiva - to not give a fuck

-vo- and ńi- can in a similar way be used to show the direction of a verb.
+vo- and ñi- can in a similar way be used to show the direction of a verb.
 * vo - towards the speaker, venitive (VEN)
-* ńi - away from the speaker, towards someone/something else, andative (AND)
+* ñi - away from the speaker, towards someone/something else, andative (AND)

-Quotative variants are voj, ńin.
+Quotative variants are voj, ñin.

-**ńi'aina ne?**
+**ñiaina ne?**
 AND.emotional-LIKE know.Q
 "Do you know I like you?"